 To find particularly large files on your Mac’s hard disk, the quickest way is to use Finder:

 - Open a new Finder window

-- In the search field enter the wildcard asterisk character so that all items are included
+- In the search field just enter a space asterisk this will ensure that all items are included

 - Click on the little + icon located just below the search field